hodoje/web/README.md

   - Accepted (ride that was in *Created - on wait* status and the driver self initiatively took it)
   - Failed (ride that was in *Formed*, *Processed* or *Accepted* status, driver for it didn't successfully transported the customer (for example: during the ride the car broke, for some reason the customer didn't enter the car...)
-  - Succeed (ride that was in *Formed*, *Processed* or *Accepted* status, driver for it successfully transported a customer
+  - Successful (ride that was in *Formed*, *Processed* or *Accepted* status, driver for it successfully transported a customer

 Implement the following functionality:
 - Registration - unregistered user registers himself on the application by filling out the field that are meant for that and